Tick allergy

 Ticks as a source of infectious disease

-Ticks can transfer infection is from animals to human hosts, such as Lyme disease or Spotted Fever.
+Ticks can transfer infection from animals to human hosts, such as scrub typhus and Queensland tick typhus (spotted fever).
 Information on these disorders is beyond the scope of this article, but useful information can be found by contacting:

 Reducing the risk of tick bites